 Proudly supported by

-You'll take a combination of introductory modules on process, scheduling and production as well as story and narrative, film history and context.
+You'll take a combination of introductory modules on process, scheduling and post production, as well as story and narrative, film history and context.
 There are two principal areas of emphasis.
 The first is to provide a grounding on the fundamentals of cinema and the storytelling process, with an understanding of narrative structure, scriptwriting and editing.
-The second is to combine introductory technical skills in camera and lighting with professional skills in budgeting, managing, organisation and production coordination.
+The second is to combine introductory technical skills in sound and edit, with professional skills in budgeting, managing, organisation and production coordination.

 This year's focus is on both factual/documentary and non-factual/fiction production.
-In-depth modules cover production design (set building and design, lighting, greenscreen, blocking and so on).
+In-depth modules cover post production skills (grading, VFX, online graphics, soundtrack lay).

-You'll produce short documentaries and drama films.
-Additional creative and work experience modules (which provide you with opportunities to work in areas relevant to your pathway) aim to build specialist creative and employability skills.
+You'll post produce short documentaries and drama films.
+Additional creative and work experience modules (which provide you with opportunities to work in areas relevant to your pathway) aim to build specialist creative skills to help you in your career.